 For now, yes.
 It’s still required that you wear a mask by the local government even once you get the vaccine, for one thing.
 And besides that we still aren’t sure if you can still get COVID-19, be spared the symptoms, but transmit it to others.
 I won’t go on beyond that as this isn’t a health website, but also keep in mind that you aren’t “fully vaccinated” until 3 weeks after your second dose.
 Thankfully, even just a few weeks after your first dose, you’ll have very solid protection.

-Pfizer Vaccine vs. Moderna Vaccine in New York
+Pfizer Vaccine vs. Moderna vs. Johnson and Johnson Vaccine in New York

 From what I’ve noticed, New York State gives the Pfizer vaccine while hospitals and pharmacies have Moderna.
 Efficacy is roughly equal so don’t worry which you’ll get, however the Moderna vaccine seems to be known to have more side effects, so you may experience that a bit more with Moderna, especially with the second dose.